Widescreen: Types

 Masked (or flat) widescreen was introduced in April 1953.
 The negative is shot exposing the Academy ratio using spherical lenses, but the top and bottom of the picture are hidden or masked off by a metal aperture plate, cut to specifications of the theater's screen, in the projector.
 Alternatively, a hard matte in the printing or shooting stages may be used to mask off those areas while filming for composition purposes, but an aperture plate is still used to block off the appropriate areas in the theater.
 A detriment is that the film grain size is thus increased because only part of the image is being expanded to full height.
 Films are designed to be shown in cinemas in masked widescreen format but the full unmasked frame is sometimes used for television, known as an open matte.
 In such an instance, a photographer will compose for widescreen, but "protect" the full image from things such as microphones and other filming equipment.
-Standardized "flat wide screen" ratios are 1.66:1, 1.75:1, 1.85:1, and 2:1.
-1.85:1 has become the predominant aspect ratio for the format.
+Standardized "flat widescreen" ratios are 1.66:1, 1.75:1, 1.85:1, and 2:1.
+The 1.85:1 aspect ratio has become the predominant aspect ratio for the format.

 35 mm anamorphic – This type of widescreen is used for CinemaScope, Panavision, and several other equivalent processes.
 The film is essentially shot "squeezed", so that the actors appear vertically elongated on the actual film.
 A special lens inside the projector unsqueezes the image so that it will appear normal.
-Films shot in CinemaScope or Panavision are usually projected at a 2.39:1 aspect ratio, though the historical aspect ratio can be 2.55:1 (original 4-track magnetic sound aspect ratio) or 2.35:1 (original mono optical sound aspect ratio).
+Films shot in CinemaScope or Panavision are usually projected at a 2.39:1 aspect ratio, though the historical aspect ratio can be 2.66:1 (original separate magnetic sound aspect ratio), 2.55:1 (original four-track magnetic sound aspect ratio) or 2.35:1 (original mono optical sound aspect ratio, and much later "stereo variable-area" aspect ratio, also called Dolby Stereo).
 The negative is usually 2.66:1 or, in rare cases, 2.55:1 or 2.35:1.
 The sole purpose of the change to 2.39:1 and, later, to 2.40:1, was to better hide so-called "negative assembly" splices (splices employed in the composited camera negative.
 This was not a production change, rather it was a recommended projection change.)

 A Chilean film, Post Mortem, used anamorphic lenses with 16 mm film, to be projected at an ultra-widescreen 2.66:1 for a unique look.

-Super gauges – The full negative frame, including the area traditionally reserved for the sound track, is filmed using a wider gate.
-The print is then shrunk and/or cropped in order to fit it back onto release prints.
+Super gauges – The full negative frame, including the area traditionally reserved for the sound track, is filmed using "full" aperture, which was standard for silent, but also common for most anamorphic negatives.
+The print is then shrunk and/or cropped in order to fit it back onto release prints, which include a sound track.
 The aspect ratio for Super 35, for example, can be set to virtually any projection standard.